Quattrifolio Boris Desk Lamp

 He frequently has been invited to hold classes and lectures at numerous conferences and international conventions and he taught at the University of Industrial Design in Milan.
 Moreover as a result of his successes in this field, Makio Hasuike became one of the members of the founding committee of the Master in Strategic Design at the Polytechnic of Milan.

-Hisham Kulhanek is a Dutch designer from Amsterdam who moved to Italy and worked for Makio Hasuike.
+Hisham Kulhanek was born in Prague in 1958.
+In 1970 he moved to Amsterdam, The Netherlands were he studied at the Delft University of Technologie.
+Later he moved to Italy and worked for Makio Hasuike.
 Today he got is own design company Hisham Kulhanek Studio in Milan.
-A website of the company does not exist (2018).
+A website of the company does not exist (2020).
 Hisham Kulhanek is present on Facebook.